Travigo/travigo/docs/departure-graph.md

 The pod runs as UID/GID 1000 and mounts the claim with `fsGroup: 1000`, allowing atomic snapshot creation on a newly provisioned volume.

-The current format is departures-only.
-An arrival index can later be added as a second integer index over the same compact journey/path records without changing the lazy fill, rolling generation, or persistence model.

 ## Operational statistics

 `GET /v1/stats` returns a live JSON snapshot covering: